 One reason for the decline in the main parties' vote share is that once criminal types are not available, some voters find the main parties less attractive relative to third parties: the probability that a third party wins increases in 97% of the markets.
-This pattern is apparent already in the data: Across constituencies where both main parties run criminal types, the average total vote share of all third parties is 21.1%; across constituencies where neither main party runs a criminal type, this vote share increases to 28.6%.
-The main parties' equilibrium response to a criminal ban can mitigate their decrease in popularity, but the results on Figure 4 indicate that they cannot fully offset it, and hence their winning probability goes down.
+This pattern is apparent already in the data: In constituencies where both main parties run criminal types, the average total vote share of all third parties is 21.1%; in constituencies where neither main party runs a criminal type, this vote share increases to 28.6%.
+The main parties' equilibrium response to a criminal ban can mitigate the decrease in popularity, but Figure 4 indicates that they cannot fully offset it, and their winning probability goes down.